Weight loss is difficult, but it can feel especially difficult to lose weight after 50.

 This is an easy way to dip your toe into intermittent fasting.

-Skipping breakfast, or not eating during a 12-hour window, will keep insulin low for an extend the amount of time.
+Skipping breakfast, or not eating during a 12-hour window, will keep insulin low for an extended amount of time.

 This low-insulin state keeps your body in a fat-burning state longer.